 After much bleaching/ highlighting and toning I was finally back to my old self, and loving it.

 I know I’ll never go across to the dark side again, been there, done that, got the tee-shirt.
 It was an itch I had to scratch if you know what I mean, but it just wasn’t for me.

 There are several blonding products in the range all with salon quality formulas.
-For this review I am trying the Maximum blonde toner in the platinum shade and also a lightning spray.
-The lightning spray I’m using on my daughter’s hair for the purpose of this review.
-Her hair is naturally light brown and she wants a natural looking ombré effect as some of the girls in her tutor are donning this look right now.
-So with the lightening spray I will be trying that effect on her hair.
+For this review I am trying the Jerome Russell Maximum blonde toner in the platinum shade and also a lightening spray.
+The lightening spray I’m using on my daughter’s hair for the purpose of this review.
+Her hair is naturally light brown and she wants a natural looking ombré effect as some of the girls in her tutor are donning this look.
+So, with the lightning spray I will be trying that effect on her hair.
 I will follow with my review on that in the coming Days.

 I patch tested the product as instructed and tried the toner in the shade Platinum.
 I was a little nervous using this as I always am with any product that’s new to me.
 No need though as this only lasts for around 6-8 washes so it’s just something to try for a different look.
 It doesn’t contain any ammonia or peroxide so it’s not at all damaging to the hair and shouldn’t affect the condition.